MCResourcePile/addon-project/src/content/wiki/ranks/advisor.md

 #### Requirements

-Advisor is not a rank that can be obtained by applying, but rather given to a user if they held a very important position within Overcast.
+Advisor is not a rank that can be obtained by applying, but rather given to a user if they held a very important position within the Overcast Network.